BSVVivek/car-rental-management-system/README.md

 ## 📄 License

-This project is licensed under the [e.g., MIT License] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.